Producer T’Jean Turns Rapper With His Debut Album, ‘Thief In The Night’

 “The amount of warnings me get bout this music weh I’m doing.
 Righteousness is no longer a part of the mainstream, especially in Jamaica, it is more in Europe,” T’Jean said, according to Jamaica Star.

 T’Jean was born with music in his genes.
 His father is the well-known producer Mikey Bennett.
 The rapper’s powerful song list includes tracks that found their muse in Biblical stories.
 One song, “Rainbow Covenant,” was inspired by the book of Genesis, and another song, “Dry Bones,” found its motivation in the book of Ezekiel.
-T’Jean’s album was produced by his company, Izreal Records with the help of Jamar “Sonovic” Roberts.
+T’Jean’s album was produced by his company, Izreal Records, with the help of Jamar “Sonovic” Roberts.
 However, T’Jean’s last release, “Get Wid It,” was produced by Andre “Anju Blaxx” Myrie.